Do Indian hires really need N2? Field reality

 Guide to Japanese Level Requirements for Hiring

-Step 1: Clarify the role’s language environment
+Step 1: Organize the position's language environment

 Step 2: Separate minimum and ideal levels